 Our final horse cake design this week a is fantastic comedy cake by Janette MacPherson Cake Craft, sure to raise a smile on the face of any wayward horse owner.

-And a horse cake topper tutorial on You Tube from Caballiti Boniti.
+And here you’ll find a tutorial showing you how to make a horse cake topper on You Tube from Caballiti Boniti.

 Zoe’s Fancy Cakes have a cute little rocking horse cake topper tutorial here that can be modified as a horse cake topper.

-Cake For Show demonstrate their stylish horse’s head cake tutorial here.
+Cake For Show demonstrate how to make a horse head cake in their tutorial here.

-Plus Deborah Hwang Cakes have another gorgeous horse cake tutorial here.
+Plus Deborah Hwang Cakes also shows you how to make a horse head cake in their tutorial here.

 Check out Veena’s Art of Cakes horse’s head cake tutorial too here.